-A drawee bank can request an extension on the return period for a bank by requesting to the President of the Clearing House.
+A drawee bank can request an extension on the return period for a branch / bank by requesting to the President of the Clearing House.
 The President of the Clearing House, depending on the situation, may grant extension as per the request.
-On grant of extension to a bank, the clearing length of all the items drawn on it would correspondingly increase by the extension hours.
-In Grid scenario, extension can be granted to a bank in a particular city.
+On grant of extension to a bank / branch, the clearing length of all the items drawn on it would correspondingly increase by the extension hours.

-Extension can be requested to/ granted by the President of clearing house before the session closure.
-Submission of request for extension should be in the prescribed format and within the timeline as decided by the Clearing House from time to time.
+Extension can be requested / granted to / by the president of clearing house before the session closure.